small-conexus-logo

 See us

-💡 Develop key digital competences, meet students and professors from across Europe, and enjoy a full programme of cultural and social activities.
+💡 Develop your skills, collaborate with students from across Europe, and enjoy a rich programme of academic, cultural and social experiences.

 💸 𝗙𝘂𝗹𝗹𝘆 𝗳𝘂𝗻𝗱𝗲𝗱 𝗺𝗼𝗯𝗶𝗹𝗶𝘁𝘆